Jiboo/gia/readme.md

     * Client may stop to read when LoD is satisfactory.
     * Some mip levels can be omitted, it will be ok as long as you update your LoD bias while the file is loading.

+- Stream arrangements (tldr: improve compression, at decode speed cost)
+    * De-interleaved texture blocks colors and selector bits, so we have a stream of colors and selector bits, instead of having them interleaved for each blocks.
+    * Per-channel data encoding, this is a technique similar to PNG "sub" filtering, we encode the delta of the previous (on the left) pixel, instead of specifying the color every time, to increase duplicate rate.
+    * Thus techniques require extra steps while decoding, but may not be applied on first mip levels, so that you can display something asap.

 - Chroma subsampling (tldr: reduce GPU memory usage at cost of draw time)
     * The image is decomposed in two textures using Y+CgCo(A), one grayscale at